 - COVID-19 Modeling

 All individuals 5 years of age and older that reside in the US are eligible to be vaccinated.

 - Minors 5 years of age and older that reside in the US are eligible to receive a Pfizer-BioNTech vaccine.

 - All individuals 16 years of age and older that reside in the US are eligible to receive a booster dose of vaccine.

 Vaccines are widely available at pharmacies, local health departments, clinics, Federally Qualified Health Centers and other locations across the state.
 Visit Vaccines.gov to find appointments near you or contact your local pharmacy or provider.
 To schedule an appointment directly at a New York State-run site, go to New York State's vaccine scheduler and follow the instructions.
 Walk-in appointments are also accepted at New York State mass vaccination sites for all eligible adults.
 While the vaccination process is underway, New Yorkers should continue to wear a mask, social distance, avoid large gatherings and follow all other health guidelines.

 Food Industry Virtual Office Hours

 Join us for Q&A and facilitated discussions during our Food Industry Virtual Office Hours.
-Speak directly to Cornell University food safety experts in dairy, fresh fruits and vegetables, and processed foods and beverages to address your questions on COVID-19.
+Speak directly to Cornell University food safety experts in dairy, fresh fruits and vegetables, and processed foods and beverages.

 COVID Alert NY